adocquin/Spider/README.md

 # Keylogger
-Keylogger client realized for the 3rd year Spider project at Epitech.
+C++ keylogger client realized for the 3rd year Spider project at Epitech.